GuidoElli/SpectrumRider/README.md

 # SpectrumRider
-In this music game you can ride on your favourite song.
-Take items and get the highest score!
+A music game in which you can ride on the audio spectrum of your favourite songs.
+Take points and items and get the highest score!

 There are some songs already included, but you can add more songs:
 - run the file "program/main.py" in a python enviroment (install all the required libraries)